-It’s powered by up to an Intel i9-12900K which has 16 core (24 threads) and an impressive 5.2GHz boost clock.
+It’s powered by up to an Intel i9-12900K, which has 16 cores (24 threads) and an impressive 5.2GHz boost clock.
 Beyond that, you can opt for up to an RTX 3090 graphics card, 128GB of DDR5 RAM, and 8TB of storage–Basically the best you can currently get.

 This is one of the most powerful and gaming-focused gaming rigs on the market today.
 And it can be yours for around five grand!
 That’s right, five thousand dollars.
 But if you want one of the best gaming PCs you can buy, you should expect to spend an extravagant amount.